ddev/ddev/docs/content/users/install/performance.md

     Mutagen provides enormous speed boosts in everyday usage, but of course it's trying desperately under the hood to keep everything that changes in the container updated in the host, and vice versa.

-    DDEV mounts a fast Docker volume onto `/var/www/html` inside the web container and then delegates to the mutagen daemon (on the host) the job of keeping all the contents of the project on the host in sync with the contents of the docker volume.
+    DDEV mounts a fast Docker volume onto `/var/www/html` inside the web container and then delegates to the mutagen daemon (on the host) the job of keeping all the contents of the project on the host in sync with the contents of the Docker volume.

     The strategy in the DDEV integration is to try to make sure that at key points everything is completely in sync (consistent).
 Consistency is a really high priority for this integration.